-in the extreme beta portfolios for a longer period of time.
-Our novel positive feedback channel also has implications for cross-sectional heterogeneity in abnormal returns: we find that our boom-and-bust beta-arbitrage cycles are particularly strong among highleverage stocks.
+Consistent with our novel positive-feedback mechanism, we show that the cross-sectional spread in betas increases when beta-arbitrage activity is high and particularly so when beta-arbitrage stocks are relatively more levered.
+As a consequence, stocks remain in the extreme beta portfolios for a longer period of time.
+Our novel positive-feedback channel also has implications for cross-sectional heterogeneity in abnormal returns: we find that our boom-and-bust beta-arbitrage cycles are particularly strong among high-leverage stocks.

 A variety of robustness tests confirm our main findings.
-In particular, we show that controlling for other factors either when measuring CoBAR or when predicting betaarbitrage returns does not alter our primary conclusions a) that the excess comovement of beta-arbitrage stocks forecasts a time-varying security market line, b) that the excess comovement of beta-arbitrage stocks forecasts time-varying reversal to beta-arbitrage bets, and c) that the beta spread varies with this excess comovement.
+In particular, we show that controlling for other factors either when measuring CoBAR or when predicting beta-arbitrage returns does not alter our primary conclusions that a) the excess comovement of beta-arbitrage stocks forecasts a time-varying security market line, b) the excess comovement of beta-arbitrage stocks forecasts time-varying reversal to beta-arbitrage bets, and c) the beta spread varies with this excess comovement.

-Finally, Shleifer and Vishny (1997) link the extent of arbitrage activity to limits to arbitrage.
+Finally, Shleifer and Vishny (1997) link the extent of arbitrage activity to limits to arbitrage (LTAs).
 Based on their logic, trading strategies that bet on firms that are cheaper to arbitrage (e.g., larger stocks, more liquid stocks, or stocks with lower idiosyncratic risk) should have more arbitrage activity.
 This idea of limits to arbitrage motivates tests examining cross-sectional heterogeneity in our findings.
-We show that our results primarily occur in those stocks with the least limits to arbitrage: large stocks, liquid stocks, stocks with low idiosyncratic volatility, and stocks with low values of the maximum daily return signal (MAX) of Bali, Cakici, and Whitelaw (2011), known to identify stocks that retail investors favor.
+We show that our results primarily occur in those stocks with the least limits to arbitrage: large stocks, liquid stocks, stocks with low idiosyncratic volatility, and stocks with low values of the maximum daily return signal (MAX) of Bali et al. (2011), known to identify stocks that retail investors favor.
 This cross-sectional heterogeneity in our return effect is again consistent with the interpretation that arbitrage activity causes much of the time-varying patterns we document.
 We emphasize that this finding is in contrast to most of the behavioral finance literature, which finds that anomalies are stronger in stocks with the highest limits to arbitrage.

 The organization of our paper is as follows.
-Section II summarizes the related literature.
-Section III describes the data and empirical methodology.
-We detail our empirical findings regarding beta-arbitrage activity and predictable patterns in returns in section IV, and present key tests of our economic mechanism in Section V. Section VI concludes.
+Section 2 summarizes the related literature.
+Section 3 describes the data and empirical methodology.
+We detail our empirical findings regarding beta-arbitrage activity and predictable patterns in returns in Section 4 and present key tests of our economic mechanism in Section 5.
+Section 6 concludes.

-II.
-Related Literature
+2. Related Literature

-There is mounting empirical evidence that contradicts the main prediction of the Capital Asset Pricing Model.
-Black, Jensen, and Scholes (1972) are the first to show that the security market line is too flat on average.
-Put differently, the risk-adjusted returns of high beta stocks are too low relative to those of low-beta stocks.
+There is mounting empirical evidence that contradicts the main prediction of the capital asset pricing model.
+Black et al. (1972) are the first to show that the security market line is too flat on average.
+Put differently, the risk-adjusted returns of high-beta stocks are too low relative to those of low-beta stocks.
 This finding is subsequently confirmed in an influential study by Fama and French (1992).
-Blitz and van Vliet (2007), Blitz, Pang, and van Vliet (2013), Baker, Bradley, and Taliaferro (2014), and Frazzini and Pedersen (2014) document that the low-beta anomaly is also present in both non-US developed markets as well as emerging markets.
+Blitz and van Vliet (2007), Blitz et al. (2013), Baker et al. (2014), and Frazzini and Pedersen (2014) document that the low-beta anomaly is also present in both non-U.S. developed markets as well as emerging markets.